bio-raum/FooDMe2/docs/user_doc/usage.md

 | Insects         | 50557   |
 | Teleost fishes  | 32443   |

-Please note that the deeper the node (i.e. the broader the search space), the more RAM will be required.
+Please note that the higher the node (i.e. the broader the search space), the more RAM will be required.
 This is not a concern for the single gene databases (e.g. Midori), but will be a significant factor when screening against GenBank NT.
 If you need to use GenBank NT and find that your jobs crash due to an out-of-memory error, consider using a shallower taxonomic node.

 ### Benchmarking